-Today I am sharing how I added winter decorating ideas in the living room.
+Today I am sharing winter decorating ideas for the living room.
 I added pink and some beautiful florals to create a light and airy space.

-In the last week, I shared how I “winterized” our dining room and our kitchen.
-I decided today it was time to share some winter decorating ideas in the living room.
+In the last week, I shared how I “winterized” our dining room and our kitchen, so it was time to share some winter decorating ideas in the living room.

-I am actually laughing because I already had all of this pink decor.
-Apparently I had a pink thing happening in our home a few years ago.
+Pink is a wonderful color to work with and I am actually laughing because I already had all of this pink decor.
+Apparently, I had a pink thing happening in our home a few years ago.
 I guess it is happening again!

 I have teamed up with six other bloggers and we are all sharing our winter decor ideas.
 Their posts are listed at the bottom of this post.